Deterministic · Reversible · Hardware‑Verified · Patent‑Aligned

 | 10B streaming | 10,000,000,000 | 1.00–1.08s | 9.28B–9.98B tokens/sec | constant‑memory |

-The invariance suite verifies prefix stability, translation invariance, rotational consistency, and stream vs in-memory equivalence.
+The invariance suite verifies prefix stability, translation invariance, rotational consistency, and stream vs in‑memory equivalence—properties required for safety‑critical systems.

 | Test | Result |